Psychometric Assessments

 Ask for a JTP Access Code using the Queries tab in your CareerConnect account, and send us a request with the title: Request for JobTestPrep Access Code.
 Your Access Code gives you 12 months free access from the first time you log in.
 You should not share your code with anyone else.

 We offer a more limited second free practice resource with Practice Aptitude Tests for staff and students, accessed using an Oxford University email address (i.e. one ending .ox.ac.uk).
-Other free resources available on the web are listed in the External Resources section provide plenty of material everyone can access.
+Other free resources available on the web are listed in the External Resources section (below) and provide content everyone can access.

 As for any assessment, it is good practice to plan and prepare to be at your best.
-And during the assessment, especially in game-based assessments that might offer a fun user experience, keep in mind that you are being assessed and it will pay to remain focused throughout.
+Stay focused throughout in order to complete the tasks / questions presented and remember that, first and foremost, you are being assessed - especially in GBA that might offer a 'fun' user experience.

-All organisations will allow at least a few days for applicants to complete each next assessment stage, so use the time to prepare well.
+All organisations will allow at least a few days for applicants to complete each next assessment stage, so use this time to prepare.
 Consider to following:

-• Review the information supplied and identify the test type(s) and test provider for more focused practice (for example, the invitation email may come from the test provider or link to their website, not to the employer's website?)
+• Review the information supplied and identify the test type(s) and test provider* for more focused practice (*the invitation email will probably be from the test provider or link to their website rather than the employer's website.)

 • Sufficient practice will increase familiarity, reduce anxiety and help you to be ready to perform on the assessment.

 • Seek specific relevant training resources: does JobTestPrep have specific practice materials for the recruiting company, or the test type from the test provider identified?
-Targeted practice with these resources builds on the foundations of earlier preparation and practice and need not take many hours.
+Targeted practice with these resources builds on the foundations of any earlier preparation and practice, and may not need to take lot more time.

 • Being well rested is important, so get a good nights sleep.